Prosperous families. Stable and secure neighborhoods. Sound, private-sector loans. That’s what ONE Mortgage delivers.

 ONE Mortgage is offered by participating Massachusetts banks and credit unions.
-Along with its predecessor, the SoftSecond Loan Program, it has helped more than 20,000 low- and moderate-income families buy their first home.
-The program was developed by the Massachusetts Housing Partnership in collaboration with the Massachusetts Bankers Association, the Massachusetts Affordable Housing Alliance, and city and state government in response to a study by the Federal Reserve Bank in 1989 documenting widespread racial discrimination in mortgage lending in Boston.
+Along with its predecessor, the SoftSecond Loan Program, it has helped more than 24,000 low- and moderate-income families buy their first home.
+The program has been used to buy homes in over 300 Massachusetts communities.

 “When you participate in ONE Mortgage, you are changing lives and communities for the better.”

 Banks have an obligation under federal Community Reinvestment Act (CRA) to reinvest in the communities where they do business.
 Contrary to popular belief, CRA does not promote weak lending standards and it did not promote the kind of reckless subprime loans that triggered the national financial crisis.
 Yet despite this longstanding legal and moral obligation, banks in most parts of the country have not done nearly enough to extend mortgage credit on reasonable terms to low- and moderate-income borrowers within their service areas.

 For more information about how you can bring ONE Mortgage to your community, or to your lending institution, contact MHP Homeownership Director Elliot Schmiedl at email@example.com or 857-317-8516.